 Turning to the second question, we are interested in exploring the effect of governance measures on tax rate elasticities.
-Our bargaining model implies that, if the rent-seeking channel were important, the effect of taxes in well-governed firms would be weaker, as CEOs would only adjust along the productive, supply side margin instead of along both the labor supply and rentseeking dimensions.
-To test this, we construct a governance index, based on five governance measures, described in detail in Fernandes et. al. (2013) and in our Appendix A.2: Insider ownership, institutional ownership, whether the CEO is also the chairman of the board, the average number of positions that boards members hold at other companies' boards, and the fraction of independent board directors.
-The governance index is normalized to have mean zero and standard deviation equal to 1.
-A higher index represents better governance.52 Column (3) shows that in better governed firms, total CEO pay is lower, as we might expect, if good governance puts a brake on excessive compensation.
-More interestingly, column (4) shows the interaction of the governance index with the retention rate.
-Consistent with our bargaining theory, the retention rate increases CEO pay, but less so in well-governed firms.
-Note that even the better governed firms seem to suffer from managerial rent extraction.
-This suggests that better regulation and stricter governance rules are not enough: one needs taxation.
+Our bargaining model implies that, if the rent-seeking channel were important, the effect of taxes in well-governed firms would be weaker, as CEOs would only adjust along the productive, supply-side margin instead of along both the labor supply and rent-seeking dimensions.
+To test this, we construct a governance index, based on five governance measures, described in detail in Fernandes et al. (2013) and in our online Appendix A.2: Insider ownership, institutional ownership, whether the CEO is also the chairman of the board, the average number of positions that board members hold at other companies' boards, and the fraction of independent board directors.
+The governance index is normalized to